ChALkeR/packaged-path-parse/node/README.md

 # Node.js path parts

-This folder, except for the `README.md` and `VERSION` files, consists of files directly copied from the corresponding Node.js release, defined in `VERSION` file.
+This folder, except for the `README.md` file, consists of files directly copied from the corresponding Node.js release, defined in the top-level `package.json`.

 Those are used for building the `path-parse.js` file in the top directory.